 Norris and Highway 61

 - located on West Norris Road, in memory of Grace and Al Foster

 - West Norris Entrance Garden – located at the corner of West Norris and Highway 441.

-by Norris City Council in the early 1960s at the request of several interested citizens.
-It was first named
+established by Norris City Council in the early 1960s at the request of several interested citizens.
+It

-the Beautification Committee; within a few years this name was changed to the Civic Improvement Committee.
-The
+was first named the Beautification Committee; within a few years this name was changed to the Civic Improvement Committee.

-committee established a newspaper and can recycling program in the 1970s.
-The proceeds from this effort
+The committee established a newspaper and can recycling program in the 1970s.
+The proceeds from

 by the Arbor Day Foundation, Norris City Council: 1) changed the Committees name to Tree Commission; 2) passed a community